ADHD Cleaning & Laundry

 Be sure to invest in a good model like the Roomba i4 which has the technology to avoid issues.
 The one I have vacuums the entire upstairs of my home beautifully and returns to its base without getting stuck or running out of charge.Ā They can also be set on a start-up timer so that they get to work without you having to even think about it.
 By getting help with this weekly cleaning job, you’ll have more time to keep up with everything else.

-25. If you are cleaning your whole house, clean task by task, not room by room.
+25. If you are cleaning your whole house, try cleaning task by task, not room by room.

 It takes less time to apply a task to your whole house than to clean one room at a time completely.
 For example, when you vacuum, vacuum the whole house.Ā When you mop, save it until last and do the whole house.